panta82/node_argument_parsers/article.md

 - The library has a lot of fiddly options, but they feel like they've been added to fill some specific use case the author had, and are not overly useful in a general sense.

-#### Conclusion

-A minor library with "the one thing" to try and raise it above the crowd (validation stuff).
+##### Optionator is a minor library with "the one thing" to try and raise it above the crowd (validation stuff).
 Unfortunately, I don't find its "one thing" particularly useful, at least for the way I do things.

 ## Sywac